SysKitTeam/docs-point/common-tasks/lifecycle-management-actions.md

 ## Lifecycle Management Actions in SysKit Point

-SysKit Point includes a set of **Lifecycle Management actions** that can be executed on Office 365 resources - Microsoft Teams, Office 365 Groups, and sites.
+SysKit Point includes a set of **Lifecycle Management actions** that can be executed on Microsoft 365 resources - Microsoft Teams, Microsoft 365 Groups, and sites.
 The following actions are available:

 * **Keep**
 * **Archive**